 - Book a tour with V8 Trikes; these epic trikes are the ideal way to see a bit more of the area - and loads of fun to boot!
 There is a range of tours to choose from, or customise your own if there's somewhere special you want to go.

-- For all the thrill-seekers out there - check out Baystation, home to Blokarts!
-These fun little wind-powered go-karts will keep everyone entertained, especially those who love a bit of a race!
-You can also experience drift triking, paint ball and laser tag at the same place.
+- For all the thrill-seekers out there - check out Baystation, where you can experience drift triking, paint ball and laser tag at the same place.

 At the end of the day, grab some fish and chips and head to Pilot Bay to watch the sunset.